jb753/turbigen/doc/tutorial.rst

 We now have stagnation thermodynamic states and velocity vectors at inlet and exit of the rotor.
 Static enthalpy follows from subtracting the kinetic energy at constant entropy, :math:`h = h_0 - \tfrac{1}{2}V^2`; entropy does not depend on the frame of reference.
-Now, passing :math:`(h, s)` to the equation of state will yield density :mathrm:`\rho` or any other static thermodynamic property as needed.
+Now, passing :math:`(h, s)` to the equation of state will yield density :math:`\rho` or any other static thermodynamic property as needed.

 Conservation of mass then gives the annulus area at each station.
 Subscript :math:`m` denotes the meridional projection with no circumferential component, as opposed to the flow area which is normal to the velocity vector (and thus dependent on flow angle).